emday4prez/IP-Address-Tracker/README.md

 ### Continued development

-I would like to earn more experience working with APIs and state in React.
+I would like to earn more experience working with APIs and state management in React.

 ### Useful resources